CMS 60-Day Rule: Reporting and Refunding Overpayments, Enforcement, Compliance, Self-Disclosure

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel for healthcare providers and suppliers with experiences and perspectives on complying with the Center for Medicare and Medicaid Services’ (CMS) rule on reporting and returning Medicare overpayments.
+This CLE course will provide counsel for healthcare providers and suppliers with experiences and perspectives on complying with the Center for Medicare and Medicaid Services’ (CMS) rule on reporting and returning Medicare overpayments.

 - CMS’ final rule